Madame du Barry's Domestic Pets: The Unknown History of Versailles

 Madame du Barry

-A Glimpse into the World of Pets of Madame du Barry
+A Glimpse into the World of Madame du Barry

-Du Barry's pet collection revolved primarily around her adored monkeys.
-The choice of these extremely strange creatures appears to be an attempt to set herself apart from the King's past intimate concubines.
+Du Barry's pet collection revolved primarily around monkeys.
+The choice of these extremely strange creatures appears to be an attempt to set herself apart from the King's previous intimate concubines.

 Capuchin Monkeys